Facebook evacuates four buildings after possible sarin exposure

 Sarin, a potent toxic compound that disrupts the nervous system, has been used as a chemical weapon.
 Exposure can be fatal.

-Reporting by Andrew Hay, Katie Paul and Dan Whitcomb; Editing by Richard Chang
+Reporting by Katie Paul in San Franciso; Andrew Hay in New Mexico and Dan Whitcomb in Los Angeles; Editing by Richard Chang and Lisa Shumaker